jjcarstens/vintage_net/README.md

 follow from the type. `:type` should be set to a module that implements the `VintageNet.Technology` behaviour.
 The following are included:

-* `VintageNet.Technology.Ethernet` - Standard wired Ethernet
+* `VintageNet.Technology.IfupDown` - Standard wired Ethernet
-* `VintageNet.Technology.WiFi` - Client configurations for 802.11 WiFi
+* `VintageNet.Technology.WpaSupplicant` - Client configurations for 802.11 WiFi
 * `VintageNet.Technology.Mobile` - Cellular configurations (likely to be
   refactored to a separate library)
 * `VintageNet.Technology.Null` - An empty configuration useful for turning off a